Separation of concerns

 }

-You’ll notice that the concept of separating styling from the component structure is absent here.
+You’ll notice that the notion of separating styling from the component structure is absent here.

-I’ve seen monolithic CSS files that span thousands of lines, and methodologies like BEM to try to control the chaos, but nothing is as simple and elegant as component-scoped styles.
+I’ve seen monolithic CSS files climb to thousands of lines, and methodologies such as BEM to try and rein in the chaos, but nothing is as simple and elegant as component-scoped styles.

-Different frameworks handle styling in their own ways, but most embrace the concept of component encapsulation.
+Different frameworks handle styling differently, but most embrace the idea of component encapsulation.

-HTML and CSS serve the same concern, with JS often joining them.
+HTML, CSS and JS serve the same concern: presenting data.
 This is why frameworks like Vue and Svelte bundle them into single-file components.

-While React doesn’t prescribe a styling approach and uses JSX rather than SFCs, the popularity of CSS-in-JS is undeniable.
+While React doesn’t prescribe a styling approach, and uses JSX rather than SFCs, the popularity of CSS-in-JS and Tailwind is undeniable.

-Style encapsulation at the component level is more efficient and easier to work with, particularly as the component library expands.
+Style encapsulation at the component level is more efficient and easier to work with, especially as the component library grows.

 // Create your theme